pingcap/docs-cn/develop/dev-guide-sample-application-java-jdbc.md

     >
     > If your program is running in Windows Subsystem for Linux (WSL), switch to the corresponding Linux distribution.

-4. Click **Create password** to create a random password.
+4. Click **Generate Password** to create a random password.

     > **Tip:**
     >
-    > If you have created a password before, you can either use the original password or click **Reset password** to generate a new one.
+    > If you have created a password before, you can either use the original password or click **Reset Password** to generate a new one.

 5. Run the following command to copy `env.sh.example` and rename it to `env.sh`: